-The first part contains the relevant financial information of the company covering the period which includes the financial statements in condensed form, discussions of the management and analysis of the company’s financial condition.
+The first part contains the relevant financial information of the company covering the period, which includes the financial statements in condensed form, discussions of the management, and analysis of the company’s financial condition.

 Type #2 – Second part

-The second part contains all other types of pertinent information which includes the information on the legal proceedings during the period, unregistered sales of the equity securities and use of its proceeds, etc.
+The second part contains all other types of pertinent information, which includes the information on the legal proceedings during the period, unregistered sales of the equity securities and use of its proceeds, etc.

 Company XYZ ltd is a publicly-traded company in the US.
-XYZ ltd has to submit the Form 10-Q to SEC which will include details of the discussion of the management and the analysis of the financial statements of the company, unaudited quarterly financial information, and the notes to financial statements and all other types of pertinent information as required.
+XYZ ltd has to submit Form 10-Q to the SEC, which will include details of the discussion of the management and the analysis of the financial statements of the company, unaudited quarterly financial information, and the notes to financial statements, and all other types of pertinent information as required.

-- The Form 10-Q is filled to disclose the unaudited financial statements of the company and for giving an overview of the financial situation of the company which provides the window into the financial health of the company.
-This information in the form can be used by the investors to see the changes which are taking place in the company before even the company files the quarterly earnings.
-Some of the areas in which the investors are generally interested to include factors affecting inventory of the company, changes in the working capital account, changes in accounts receivables account, share buybacks, and other information on the company.
+- The Form 10-Q is filled to disclose the unaudited financial statements of the company and for giving an overview of the financial situation of the company, which provides the window into the financial health of the company.
+This information in the form can be used by the investors to see the changes taking place in the company before even the company files the quarterly earnings.
+Some of the areas in which the investors are generally interested include factors affecting inventory of the company, changes in the working capital account, changes in accounts receivables account, share buybacks, and other information on the company.

 - All the publically traded companies are required to file the Form 10-Q on a timely basis.
-If the company fails to submit the same on time and the extended time as allowed by the SEC, then it is will result in consequences, which include the potential loss of registration with the SEC, removal of the company from the exchanges, and the legal ramifications.
+If the company fails to submit the same on time and the extended time as allowed by the SEC, then it will result in consequences, which include the potential loss of registration with the SEC, removal of the company from the exchanges, and the legal ramifications.

 - This filing is available on the EDGAR database of the SEC.